karmacoma/lisk-rake/README.md

 ```

 > NOTE:
-> On Digital Ocean, when logging in for the first time you will be prompted to change your password.
-This needs to be done before proceeding with the ```rake add_key``` command.
+> On Digital Ocean, when logging in for the first time you may be prompted to change your password.

 > NOTE:
 > If you do not have a key, then CryptiKit will prompt you to generate one.
 At which point CryptiKit will proceed with adding the key to each server.